Composition for Pufferfish Privacy: Experiments

 \textbf{$\ell_1$ Count Error} is the sum of the absolute difference between the predicted Top-$K$'s counts and the true Top-$K$'s counts.
 We additionally included this metric because it can give us a sense of how different the actual counts are when misprediction occurs.
 For example, if the most and second-most popular categories have similar counts, this metric does not penalize swapping their ranking in prediction; however, if their counts differ significantly, getting the order wrong would significantly increase the error.
 Specifically, the error is calculated by $\text{L1} \;=\; \sum_{k=1}^K \big| \tilde{c}_k - c_k \big|$, where $\tilde{c}_k$ is the count of the category that the noisy mechanism places at rank $k$, and $c_k$ is the count of the category that truly belongs at rank $k$.

 \textbf{Majority} We additionally show another example of what the accuracy would be if we use the Top-1/2/3 labels from the train data as the prediction to evaluate the complexity of the question.
 The Majority only achieved 18.61\% and 16.67\% accuracy averaged across 3 positions.

-A full overview of the dataset details, prior constructions, and implementation choices are provided in Appendix~\ref{appendix:exp}.
+A full overview of the datasets, prior constructions, and implementation choices is provided in \shortlong{Appendix in ~\cite{nfcarxiv}}{Appendix~\ref{appendix:exp}}.